-In a reinforcement learning scenario, where you are training an agent to complete a task, the environment models the external system (that is the world) with which the agent interacts.
+In a reinforcement learning scenario, where you train an agent to complete a task, the environment models the external system (that is the world) with which the agent interacts.
 In control systems applications, this external system is often referred to as the plant.

 As shown in the following figure, the environment: